yng87/Recommenders.jl/docs/src/getting_started.md

  ⋮
 ```

-For clarity, let's replace movie ids by its title
+For clarity, let's replace movie ids by their titles:
 ```julia
 using Tables, TableOperations